How to do punch needle embroidery

 Punch needle embroidery flower pot step 2

-Turn your frame or hoop over and trim off all the ends so they are the same lengths as the loops.
+Turn your frame or hoop over and trim off all the ends so they are the same length as the loops.
 Draw the circles for the flowers on the wrong side of the fabric so you have a guide for the next step.

 Needle punch the flowers from the reverse side so the loops appear on the front of your design.
 To create longer loops for the larger flowers, catch the yarn with the hand that’s not holding the needle, hold on to the yarn and pull to the length you want.
 Vary the length of the loops to create extra texture and detail.
 Work the large flower on the left and the small flowers in pink, then work the large flower on the right in brown.